vipinsahu/Braintree_Recurring_Subscription/README.md

 ## Quick Start Example
-- To create a new subscription run the below code or URL (http://localhost/BraintreeRecurringSubscription)
+- To create a new subscription by running the below code or after successful installation you would able to access create new `subscription` page by visiting the URL `http://localhost/BraintreeRecurringSubscription`
-####HTML code

 ```html
 <?php